-Instead, car insurance companies focus on factors backed up by data, such as the make and model of your vehicle, your driving record, who else drives the car, how the particular type of vehicle you drive fares in collisions, and your credit score, says Chris Hackett, director of personal lines with the Property Casualty Insurers Association of America.
+Car insurance companies focus on factors backed up by data, such as the make and model of your vehicle, your driving record, who else drives the car, how the particular type of vehicle you drive fares in collisions, and your credit score, says Chris Hackett, director of personal lines with the Property Casualty Insurers Association of America.

-And it doesn’t pay to try to hide that fact.
+There also can be significant variations within an urban area — and it doesn’t pay to try to hide that fact.

 Having a vehicle stored in a locked garage is among the requirements to qualify for insurance from Hagerty.
-Keeping it in the garage of your condo or in a locked storage unit also qualifies.
+Keeping it in the garage of your condo or a locked storage unit also qualifies.

 If you keep your classic car “outside under a cover or under a carport, you’re not eligible,” Klinger says.

-To be covered, your car can’t be used for day-to-day transportation.
+Most classic-car insurers want a photo of the garage.
+And to be covered, your car can’t be used for day-to-day transportation.
 That makes it cheaper to insure than the vehicle you use for your daily commute because it’s not on the road every day, and it’s kept stored away, Klinger says.

 Unlike insuring the vehicle, you use for your daily commute, a classic or collectible auto is insured for its agreed-upon value.